jcsirot/JenGen/README.md

 JenGen -- Jenkins Plugin Generator
 ==================================

 *NOTICE!
-JenGen is under development*
+JenGen is under development and is not yet production-ready*

-**JenGen** is a web service designed to generate Jenkins plugins easily: submit your specification and get back your code.
+**JenGen** is a user-friendly web service designed to generate Jenkins plugins: submit your specification and get back your code.

 Build Manifest
 --------------

-(todo)
+The build manifest is written using the JSON format.

 API
 ---

-(todo)
+### /

+Blah

+### /info

+Blah